iliana-marquez/working-hours-analyser/README.md

 #### The Solution:

-> Develop a tool that connects to your Google Calendar, calculating your actual hours worked versus contract hours, tracking and vacation and holiday days, and providing detailed reports — all tailored to flexible work patterns:
+> Build a tool that connects to your Google Calendar to calculate your actual hours worked versus your contracted hours, while also tracking vacation and local public holidays to generate accurate, detailed reports - all designed to support flexible work schedules and adapt to individual contract or agreement terms.

 #### The Result: